Ryan Lankford: High school and college

 Lankford played wide receiver, defensive back, kicker, punter, and also served as a kickoff and punt returner for Paxon School for Advanced Studies.
 He also lettered in track and field.
 Lankford then attended the University of Illinois at Urbana–Champaign, where he played 43 games and recorded 70 receptions for 1,014 receiving yards.
 He also played as a punter, averaging 39.4 yards on 19 punts.
 As a junior in 2012, Lankford led the team in receiving yards (469) and touchdowns (5).

 Professional career

 Miami Dolphins

 After going undrafted in 2014 Lankford signed with the Miami Dolphins on May 11, 2014, and was waived four days later.

 Indianapolis Colts

 On May 18, he signed with the Indianapolis Colts.
-He was waived on August 30, and resigned to the practice squad on September 1.
+He was waived on August 30, and re-signed to the practice squad on September 1.
 On January 19, 2015, he signed a reserve/future contract with the Colts.
 He was released by the Colts on August 31, 2016.